swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 ## Running the software stack

-There are a few programs to run to get the BTS working.
+To get the BTS working, you need to run a few programs.
 You should run all of them from the folder you created the configuration files.

 The first one we should run is osmo-trx-lms .
-This one should be ran as root to enable high priority scheduling (specially needed if you’re running a small SBC like a Raspberry PI).
+This one should be run as root to enable high priority scheduling (specially needed if you’re running a small SBC like a Raspberry PI).

 ```bash
 sudo osmo-trx-lms